12 Important Texting and Driving Statistics

 Distracted driving is dangerous and claims thousands of lives each year.
 There are many common driving mistakes that can put you in danger, but few are as prevalent as distracted driving.

 What is distracted driving?
 Distracted driving is when the driver’s attention is diverted from the road.
-Texting and driving is an example of this.

 Other examples of distracted driving include: